 left and right euclidean;

 Equivalently, a setoid is a groupoid enriched over the cartesian monoidal category of truth values.
 Equivalently, a setoid is a groupoid that is 0-truncated.
 Then the equivalence relation on is a way of making into the set of objects of such a groupoid.
+Equivalently, a setoid is a (0,1)-category whose each morphism is iso, or a symmetric preordered set.

 It may well be useful to consider several possible equivalence relations on a given set.
 When considering a single equivalence relation once and for all, however, it is common to take the quotient set and use that instead.
 As a groupoid, any setoid is equivalent to a set in this way (although in the absence of the axiom of choice, it is only a “weak” or ana-equivalence).